 The unsustainable aspects of office life—daily car commutes, carbon-intensive workplaces, and the waste generated from disposables—create an existential nightmare for the environmentally conscious.
 Then COVID-19 changed everything and shepherded (read: forced) a worldwide work-from-home culture, and with it, a chance to hit the reset button on how we think about sustainability and work.

-Now, even with the coronavirus pandemic under better control, the WFH model is here to stay.
+Now, even with the coronavirus pandemic under better control, the remote work model is the new normal.
 Companies with entirely remote and hybrid workforces have seen the benefits for employees, their bottom line, and the environment.
 (FYI, Sustain.Life has an entirely remote workforce.)

 A recent analysis suggests that working from home cuts overall energy use thanks to decreased work travel and office energy consumption.
 It’s promising evidence that the WFH model can be more sustainable in the long run.
 Outside of obvious benefits like more time with loved ones, working from home is also better for business, but you have to take some steps to do it right.

 If your organization doesn’t have a formalized WFH policy, consider this: Staying home to work is already a sustainable act.
 That’s because commuter traffic jams burn over 3 billion gallons of gasoline annually.
 Then, there’s all the wasted time.
 A 2020 study on the effects of WFH since COVID-19 found that commuters in major cities got 12–16% of their time back by not commuting.

 Sure, less commuting time improves health and reduces stress, but it also makes us more productive.
 According to Bloomberg, “the work-from-home boom will lift productivity in the U.S. economy by 5%, mostly because of savings in commuting time.”

 Ditch the disposables